oddbird/oddleventy/content/blog/2025/oddcontrast-guide.md

 Additionally, you can use your keyboard arrow keys to nudge the color values incrementally when focused.

 Need to swap the foreground and background colors?
-No problem, select the left right arrow icon button or you can drag and drop the color swatches themselves.
+No problem -- select the left-right arrow icon button or you can drag and drop the color swatches themselves.

 {{ embed.figure(
   data=[{